karan-incedo/dev_tvod_old/README.md

 ppCMSSDK appCMSSDK = AppCMSSDK.initialize(this,
         getString(R.string.app_cms_baseurl),
         getString(R.string.app_cms_site_id));
+The first parameter is the Android context.
-The app_cms_baseurl is a String resource that points to the AppCMS main.json file The app_cms_site_id is a String resource that points to the Site ID
+The app_cms_baseurl is a String resource that points to the AppCMS main.json file.
+The app_cms_site_id is a String resource that points to the Site ID of main.json file.

+Third, you may call launchPlayer() with a Film ID.
+That Film ID will be associated with a film on the website.